Our 7 Biggest Takeaways from Denver Digital Summit 2017

 Short answer: stop writing s****y content.

-Identify topics that your customers are interested in.
+Create a content marketing strategy that is revolved around the topics that your customers and others in your industry are most interested in.
 Write the absolute best guide that you can about that topic.
 Promote that topic to the people who are most likely to find it helpful and encourage them to link back to your article.

-Here are a few of our favorite ways to do this:
+Here are a few of our favorite ways to promote content:

 - Participate in relevant communities.
 Share these guides with the people in those communities